 When using the Outschool name, trademark and/or logo on marketing materials, you’ll want to follow a few of our designers’ top tips to make sure our logo is clear and visible.

-Position the logo to ensure it isn’t cropped or covered
+- Position the logo to ensure it isn’t cropped, covered, or unreadable over a busy background

-Use contrasting colors (for example: a dark blue Outschool logo on a white background) to make it stand out
+- Use contrasting colors (for example: the peacock-colored Outschool logo on a lighter background) to make the logo stand out

-Canva is a great free online tool for creating marketing materials yourself.
+Canva is a great free online tool for creating marketing materials yourself, and it’s definitely popular with Outschool’s educator community.
 Simply follow these steps to use the Outschool logo in Canva:

 2. Arrange the logo on the image on a contrasting background, making sure to leave space around the edges to avoid cropping any part of the logo.